RTEMS/rtems-docs/user/testing/index.rst

 make sure the kernel is operating as intended on your target system.
 The testsuite has support to make creating a test simple and uniform.

-The tests are built by adding ``--enable-tests`` to the RTEMS build configuration command line.
+The tests are built by adding ``BUILD_TESTS = True`` to a BSP section in ``config.ini``.
 There are over 600 tests and building them does extend the RTEMS kernel's build time and use more disk space but it worth building and running them.
 The RTEMS test executables have the ``.exe`` file extension.

 .. toctree::